-Make your holidays or entertaining easier with this make ahead mashed potatoes, flavoured with sour cream and cream cheese.
+Make your holidays or entertaining easier with this make ahead mashed potatoes with sour cream and cream cheese.
 Can be made several days ahead and refrigerated or up to a week ahead and frozen.

 There are only a few things that are constants at our family Thanksgiving celebration.
-The turkey and stuffing, of course, my Mom’s pumpkin pie and these make-ahead mashed potatoes.
+The turkey and stuffing, of course, my Mom’s pumpkin pie and this make ahead mashed potato casserole.
 Not only are these absolutely delicious potatoes, they are made to be made ahead!

 As most have us have discovered, regular mashed potatoes are not something that’s easily made ahead, as they have a tendency to become mealy, crumbly, gluey or just plain un-delicious when made ahead and re-heated.
-These potatoes are enriched with cream cheese, sour cream and eggs, so they bake up in to a flavourful potato dish, without any worries or last-minute potato boiling and mashing.
+This mashed potato casserole is enriched with cream cheese, sour cream and eggs, so they bake up in to a flavourful mashed potato dish, without any worries or last-minute potato boiling and mashing.

 Potatoes – Russet baking potatoes are recommended, for best results.
 Be sure to boil the potatoes until tender and mash really well (or use a potato ricer) to avoid lumpy potatoes.